Streamlabs OBS vs OBS Studio

 Let’s start with talking about what makes Streamlabs OBS great.

 Streamlabs OBS, otherwise referred to as SLOBS, took the streaming program market by storm.
 At first, SLOBS looked amazing.
-It added a bunch of useful features and integrations that streamers love and needed to give themselves and edge in the streaming world.
+It added a bunch of useful features and integrations that streamers love and needed to give themselves and edge in the streaming world, like setting up Twitch donations.

 The user interface was simple, yet packed with features and designs that can be added with a couple of mouse clicks.
 When first released, SLOBS had its fair share of bugs and problems, but with today’s latest iteration of the program, most of the kinks have been smoothed out, giving it a lead over most programs around.